-5. Capital Gains Tax Annual Exempt Amount
+4. Capital Gains Tax Annual Exempt Amount

-You may need to pay Capital Gains Tax (CGT) when you dispose of certain assets.
+You may need to pay Capital Gains Tax (CGT) when you dispose of certain assets that have increased in value.
 Assets that may be liable for CGT include:

-- · Property that isn't your main home - Investments that aren't held in a tax-efficient wrapper, like an ISA or pension - Personal possessions that are worth more than £6,000 (excluding your car).
+- Property that isn't your main home - Investments that aren't held in a taxefficient wrapper such as an ISA or pension - Personal possessions that are worth more than £6,000 (excluding your car).

 CGT is due if the overall gains exceed your tax-free allowance, known as the "Annual Exempt Amount".
-For 2023/24, it is £6,000 for individuals.
+For 2024/25, it is £3,000 for individuals.

-Depending on the asset, you may also be able to reduce a CGT bill by deducting losses or claiming reliefs.
+You only pay CGT if your overall gains for the tax year (after deducting any losses and applying any reliefs) are above the Annual Exempt Amount.
+So, making gains up to this amount each tax year can help you to reduce a potential tax liability.
 If CGT is due, the rate you pay will depend on which tax band(s) the taxable gains fall into when added to your other income.
-In 2023/24:
+Since 30 October 2024: